davidtchiu/davidtchiu.github.io/teaching/cs475/hwk4.dsh/index.md

    - If this file doesn't exist in the user's home directory, then move on.
 Otherwise, you need to print its contents to the screen first.
 I would expect some simple error-handling to be done here.
 For instance, if the file exists, but can't be opened due to a lack of permissions, your program should _not_ crash (no need to print an error message though).

-3. After printing the MOTD, your shell should provide the user with a command-line prompt: `dsh>`
+2. After printing the MOTD (if exists), your shell should provide the user with a command-line prompt: `dsh>`

-4. Check out the example below:
+3. Check out the example below:

    ```
    /home/dchiu$ ./dsh